OrancheloTeam/oranchelo-icon-theme/README.md

 ###Getting the Source

-The source for Oranchelo Icon Theme can be found [here](http://zayronxio.deviantart.com/art/Oranchelo-icons-beta-v0-4-567346368).
+The source for Oranchelo Icon Theme can be found [here](http://zayronxio.deviantart.com/art/Oranchelo-icons-beta-v0-5-567346368).

 ###Changelog

+**v0.5.beta (06/11/2015)**

+- 32 new icons
+- New icons device by Luis vilches

 **v0.4 (01/11/2015)**